AKASHAorg/eth-bucharest/documentation/CONTENT_BLOCKS.md

 > A more advanced editor can be found [here](https://github.com/AKASHAorg/akasha-core/blob/next/ui/apps/akasha/src/extensions/beam-editor/beam-editor.tsx)
 >

 #### Content Block Modes
-A content block should handle 2 modes:
+A content block should handle 2 modes which is controlled through the `props.blockInfo.mode` param passed to the root's react component:

 ### **"editor-mode"**
 This mode is displayed when the block is mounted inside the editor.